pgsleepy/ultimatexr.io-1/content/api/M_UltimateXR_Locomotion_UxrTeleportLocomotionBase_TryTeleportUsingCurrentTarget.md

 # UxrTeleportLocomotionBase.TryTeleportUsingCurrentTarget Method

-Tries to teleport the avatar using the current <a href="P_UltimateXR_Locomotion_UxrTeleportLocomotionBase_TeleportPosition">TeleportPosition</a> and <a href="P_UltimateXR_Locomotion_UxrTeleportLocomotionBase_TeleportDirection">TeleportDirection</a> values, only if the current destination is valid and the avatar isn't currently being teleported.
+Tries to teleport the avatar using the current [!:TeleportPosition] and [!:TeleportDirection] values, only if the current destination is valid and the avatar isn't currently being teleported.

 **Namespace:**&nbsp;<a href="N_UltimateXR_Locomotion">UltimateXR.Locomotion</a><br />**Assembly:**&nbsp;UltimateXR (in UltimateXR.dll) Version: 0.0.0.0